osiau/APNEP/README.md

 ## community_resilience
 This folder contains data about population migration, disadvantage, and rural capacity.

+## wetland_enhancement
+This folder contains data for all ecological variables.

-## wetland_suitability
+## composites
-This folder contains suitability data for both conservation and restoration goals.
-The files that end in _suitability mean that their values were changed to reflect suitability.
-For example, in the open water raster all values where water exists are 0 while any other area within the study area is 1 to demonstrate suitability.
+This folder contains composite raster for both wetland enhancement goals (conservation & restoration) as well as priority raster consisting of combined community resilience and wetland enhancement rasters.

 The metadata.xlsx contains the metadata for all folders.